kselnaag/cheatsheet_WSL2_Docker_Minikube/README.md

 ![Programms and components](https://raw.githubusercontent.com/kselnaag/WSL2_Docker_Minikube_inst/gh-pages/WSL.png "Programms and components")

-Next go to `cmd` console and use this commands for instalation Linux system on `WSL2`:
+Next go to `cmd` console, update `WSL` up to 2-nd version and use some commands for instalation Linux system on `WSL2`:
 ```CMD
 wsl --status
 wsl --update